 As cannabis prohibition continues to come to an end, new markets for cannabis businesses open every day.
-Medical states are going recreational, multi-state operators continue to expand, new brands are launching, and more potential customers are emerging.
-In this crowded space, dispensaries need a strong strategy for both new customer acquisition and retention in order to stand out and face the ever-growing challenges of this industry to achieve their business goals.
+Medical marijuana dispensaries are going recreational, multi-state operators continue to expand, new brands are launching, and more potential customers are emerging.
+In this crowded space, dispensaries need a strong marketing strategy for both new customer acquisition and retention in order to stand out and face the ever-growing challenges of this industry to achieve their business goals.

 In many places, it is no longer novel to simply dispense cannabis.
 In order to thrive in the current climate, dispensaries need to provide their customers not only with a great product but with a great experience as well.

-One of the best ways to do this is by introducing a cannabis loyalty program.
-Loyalty programs are a time-tested way to increase customer retention and generate revenue.
+One of the best ways to do this is by introducing a cannabis customer loyalty program.
+These types of rewards programs are a time-tested way to increase customer retention and generate revenue.

-In this post, you’ll learn why loyalty programs work, how they differ in the cannabis industry compared to traditional retail, and how to structure your own program for success.
+In this post, you’ll learn why they work, how they differ in the cannabis industry compared to traditional retail stores, and how to structure your own program for success.

 Loyalty programs work because of what’s known as the “Pareto Principle”—aka the 80/20 rule.
 It says that 20% of your customers account for 80% of revenue, and acquiring a new customer can cost as much as 7x more than retaining an existing one.

 Because of this principle, sales teams and marketers must focus on turning existing customers into repeat customers.
 Dispensary loyalty programs are not supposed to please everyone.
 They are supposed to build relationships between you and your most loyal customers by explicitly treating them like VIPs not just an average customer.

 Keeping these main revenue drivers happy and coming back for more is the best recipe for success.
 Not only do loyal customers visit more often, but they purchase a wider range of products and more of them, according to Headset.
 So don’t worry that curating your operation towards a select few will result in a narrow section of inventory being sold.

-Traditional retailers are not nearly as restricted in their marketing efforts as cannabis dispensaries, and they still use loyalty programs.
+Traditional retailers are not nearly as restricted in their marketing content as cannabis dispensaries, and they still use loyalty programs.
 For example, Starbucks and Adidas both have comprehensive loyalty programs in place.
 This is a good indicator of just how important they can be for your company’s retention strategy and an overall successful business.

 While it is true that loyalty marketing for the cannabis industry is more restricted than others, in the primary markets like California, Washington, Nevada, and Colorado it is almost as unrestricted.

 Not all forms of loyalty rewards programs are the right fit for dispensaries, and choosing the wrong one can be toxic to your ROI.
 There is a common misconception that visits-based loyalty often seen at places like coffee shops is the right choice.
-The idea being that if a loyalty program is supposed to generate more visits you should reward customers based on visits.
-But unlike a coffee shop where basket sizes are generally the same across all customers where pretty much everyone is buying a drink within the range of $2-5, cannabis dispensaries have a vast array of products and a wide range of customers with different (or even unknown, i.e. everyone has a general idea what’s sold at a coffee shop, but in the budding cannabis industry there are new products created constantly) desires and spending habits.
+The idea being that if a loyalty program is supposed to generate more spending per visit, so you should reward customers based on customer visits using a simple punch-card or system – or worse – gift cards.

 If you are distributing points to your customers by the visit, there will be no way to accurately correlate the ratio of points to dollars spent.
 For example, if a customer earns 50 loyalty points for each purchase they make at your shop, on any given visit, one customer can spend $20 while another can spend $100.